Reducing Plastic Waste in the Laundry

 We talked a little about why plastic waste is such a big issue in our Reducing Plastic Waste in the Kitchen blog, and mentioned the problem of microplastics.
 Microplastics are broken up pieces of plastic that can never fully biodegrade, but many people don't reaslise that our clothing also releases microplastics in the form of microfibres!
 With every wash, synthetic textiles release plastic fibres that find their way out into rivers and oceans.

 There are now devices available to make sure you're not polluting your wastewater with microfirbres.
-The Guppyfriend Washing Bag and White Magic Microfibre Laundry Bag are two awesome products not only extend the life of your garments (as fewer fibres break down when washed inside the bag), but they also catch any microfibres that would have gone on to pollute the ocean and marine life!
+The Guppyfriend Washing Bag and White Magic Microfibre Laundry Bag are two awesome products that not only extend the life of your garments (as fewer fibres break down when washed inside the bag), but they also catch any microfibres that would have gone on to pollute the ocean and marine life!
 Simply place any items made from synthetic materials such as polyester, acrylic, nylon, and fleece into the wash bag and then wash in the washing machine as normal.
-The microfibres will slowly accumulate into lint balls inside the wash bag where you can pull them out to dispose of if your landfill bin.
+The microfibres will slowly accumulate into lint balls inside the wash bag where you can pull them out to dispose of in your landfill bin.

 Our final tip is less about single-use plastic and more about being mindful of how your clothing choices affect the environmental in general.
 The United Nations estimates that 10% of total global emissions comes from the fashion industry.
 Furthermore, gathering the materials for clothing often contributes to deforestation, and the water required to produce just one cotton t-shirt is the same amount that one person drinks in 2.5 years, according to the World Resources Institute (read more about these statistics and the impact of textiles on the environment here).
 Most of today's clothing also contains synthetic materials that are not compostable, and toxins that can leach into the environment when disposed of in landfill.
 The excessive rate at which the world is devouring "fast fashion" means that this industry is having a huge destructive impact on the Earth.
 We can minimise our personal contributions to this worldwide destruction by choosing to shop consciously at second hand stores and from environmentally friendly clothing brands.